Lyft filed documents for its public offering Friday, offering the first glimpse into its finances (Frederic J. BROWN)

 The document said Lyft had completed over one billion rides since its inception in 2012 and had bookings last year of $8.1 billion.

 Lyft’s mission, according to the statement, revolves around reducing the number of cars on roads, and includes a path toward self-driving vehicles.

 “We believe that cities should be built for people, not cars,” the company said.
 “Mass car ownership strains our cities and reduces the very freedom that cars once provided.”

-Lyft said it is also investing in autonomous technology and hopes to roll out more self-driving vehicles, calling this “a critical part of the future of transportation.”
+Lyft said it is also investing in autonomous technology and hopes to roll out more self-driving vehicles.

 Disclaimer: This story is published from a syndicated feed.
 Siliconeer does not assume any liability for the above story.
 Validity of the above story is for 7 Days from original date of publishing.
 Content copyright AFP.